Bangladesh–Pakistan Confederation: After the independence of Bangladesh

 After the war ended and East Pakistan became independent as Bangladesh, on 18 December 1971, Zulfikar Ali Bhutto tried to persuade William P. Rogers, US Secretary of State, to support the creation of a loose confederation between the two countries.
 After coming to power as head of state through the ouster of Yahya Khan, on 20 December 1971, he proposed in a speech to the nation to unite Pakistan and Bangladesh under a loose constitution.
 On 27 December 1971, at Chaklala, he even proposed to Sheikh Mujibur Rahman the creation of a loose union, i.e., a confederation, between the two countries, modelled on the United Arab Republic.
 At that time, there was discussion that finances, foreign affairs, and defence would not be separated for the confederation.
 On 7 January 1972, when Bhutto reminded him about the discussion, Mujib said to keep it secret and wait.
 However, he later refused to form a confederation.
 On 13 January 1972, in a letter to US President Richard Nixon, British Prime Minister Edward Heath warned about the proposed confederation and urged Nixon to dissuade Bhutto from pursuing it.
 In his view, in the context of the Cold War, any delay in recognising Bangladesh as a state could lead the country to join the Eastern Bloc.
-The Constitution of Pakistan approved in 1973 referred to Bangladesh as one of its provinces, and in 8 May of the following year, through the First Amendment, granted the National Assembly of Pakistan the power to incorporate any state into Pakistan.
+The Constitution of Pakistan, approved in 1973, referred to Bangladesh as one of its provinces, and on 8 May of the following year, through the First Amendment, granted the National Assembly of Pakistan the power to incorporate any state into Pakistan.
 According to a report in Weekly Bichitra, in 1974 Ghulam Azam, then president of the banned Jamaat-e-Islami East Pakistan, planned with some individuals from Pakistan and Bangladesh in East London to distribute leaflets in Bangladesh calling for the implementation of the confederation through an Islamic revolution.